 However, a woman does not have the right to choose to end the life a child.
 In this, there is a conflict of rights: a child's right to life and the woman's right to choose things for herself.
 Life is always the prior, or first right.
 All other choices are dependent upon it.
 A child's right to life is above a woman's right to choose for herself only after a child is present.
 So do not be confused by this 'right to choose.'

-Over 60 million human lives slaughtered in the womb in the last 48 years LEGALLY!
+Over 60 million human lives slaughtered in the womb in the last 49 years LEGALLY!
 Where are the others of my generation?
+By God's Mercy this decision has been reversed and now goes to the state level.
 Let us pray for the healing and converting of our land.
 Let us work and vote for an end to our modern day slaughter of the human innocents.
 And let us give true help and assistance to women and children in need, giving life options instead of enshrining in law that which kills the baby and wounds the mother.

 Peace and prayers in Jesus through Mary, loved by Saint Joseph,

 P.S.
 This Sunday is the Second Sunday of Ordinary Time .
 The readings can be found at: https://bible.usccb.org/bible/readings/011523.cfm

 b) invoking the name of the Father and the Son and the Holy Spirit